liferay/liferay-docs/discover/portal/articles/100-web-experience-management/02-building-a-site/04-building-sites-with-templates/03-propagating-changes-from-site-templates.markdown

+---
+header-id: propagating-changes-from-site-templates-to-sites
+---

-# Propagating Changes from Site Templates to Sites [](id=propagating-changes-from-site-templates-to-sites)
+# Propagating Changes from Site Templates to Sites

 Site Template administrators can add, update, or delete Site Template pages.
 Changes made to a Site Template can be propagated to Sites whose page sets are